-- 7.21.
+- 7.20.
 The southern part of the plan area accommodates a horticultural industry which has taken advantage of the comparatively high light levels experienced in the area to become nationally and internationally competitive.
-The council has a long-standing track record in supporting this industry through the designation of four Horticultural Development Areas (HDAs) around Tangmere, Runcton, Sidlesham and Almodington. - 7.22.
+The council has a long-standing track record in supporting this industry through the designation of four Horticultural Development Areas (HDAs) around Tangmere, Runcton, Sidlesham and Almodington. - 7.21.
 In considering the needs of the industry through the plan period, the findings of the Housing and Economic Development Needs Assessment 2020 (HEDNA) and subsequent monitoring of development needs have been taken into account.
-Approximately, 67 hectares is identified as necessary to meet the future horticultural land need within HDAs over the plan period based on past trends.
-However, given the historical pattern of horticultural development outside of HDAs, an additional 137 hectares of horticultural land is also forecast to be required outside of HDAs to meet future need. - 7.23.
-In response to the findings of the HEDNA, the council has reviewed the function and capacity of the previously designated HDAs as a policy tool to meet the anticipated future needs of the industry. - 7.24.
+Approximately, 67 hectares is identified as necessary to meet the future horticultural land need within HDAs over the plan period.
+However, given the historical pattern of horticultural development outside of HDAs, an additional 137 hectares of horticultural land is also forecast to be required outside of HDAs to meet future need. - 7.22.
+In response to the findings of the HEDNA, the council has reviewed the function and capacity of the previously designated HDAs as a policy tool to meet the anticipated future needs of the industry. - 7.23.
 The council has concluded that the existing HDAs at Tangmere, Runcton, Sidlesham and Almodington should be retained with the following principles of development to apply: - i.
 Taking account of existing commitments (i.e. planning permission already granted), some of the remaining requirement can potentially be accommodated within the existing Tangmere and Runcton HDAs.

-Horticultural Land Identified Land Need within HDAs (HEDNA 2020) 67 ha Requirement Horticultural Land Tangmere HDA land currently free of permissions Available Runcton HDA land currently showing free of 9 ha permissions Total land currently free from planning permissions 47 ha within Tangmere and Runcton HDAs Shortfall in HDA HDA land still required 20 ha Horticultural Land ii.
-There is however, insufficient availability within HDAs to cover the forecast horticultural and ancillary functionally-linked development need.
+Horticultural Land Identified Land Need within HDAs (HEDNA 2020) 67 ha Requirement Horticultural Land Available Tangmere HDA land currently free of permissions 38 ha Runcton HDA land currently showing free of permissions 9 ha Total land currently free from planning permissions within Tangmere and Runcton HDAs 47 ha Shortfall in HDA Horticultural Land HDA land still required 20 ha ii.
+There is however, insufficient availability within HDAs to cover the forecast horticultural and ancillary development need.
 Land at the Runcton HDA is almost at capacity and the Runcton HDA boundary has therefore been reviewed.
-The HDA will be extended at its southern boundary to include a further 30 21 hectares of land promoted by the horticultural industry for horticultural and functionally-linked development (as defined in Policy E4).
-The extension to the Runcton HDA is as shown on the policies map.
+The HDA will be extended at its southern boundary to include a further 30 hectares of land promoted by the horticultural industry for horticultural development as shown on the policies map.

 - iii.
 Land will continue to be utilised where available, within the HDAs and then where possible, on areas of land adjacent to the HDAs. - iv.
 Small-scale horticultural development will continue to be focussed within the Sidlesham and Almodington HDAs. - v.
-The HDA boundaries at Runcton and Tangmere have been reviewed generally, which has led to the proposed deletions to the Runcton HDA boundary as shown on the policies map. - 7.25.
-Horticultural and ancillary functionally-linked development proposed outside of the HDAs will need to provide clear justification as to why the development cannot be accommodated within the HDAs. - 7.26.
+The HDA boundaries at Runcton and Tangmere have been reviewed generally, which has led to the proposed deletions to the Runcton HDA boundary as shown on the policies map. - 7.24.
+Horticultural and ancillary development proposed outside of the HDAs will need to provide clear justification as to why the development cannot be accommodated within the HDAs. - 7.25.
 The policy set out below identifies the horticultural needs of the plan area, and the broad strategy to meet this need whilst Policy E4 is a criterion-based policy requiring set criteria to be addressed within HDAs and additional criteria to be met for development proposals outside of HDAs.